-What is Google Answers or Quick Answers?
+What is Google Quick Answers?

 Google Quick Answers – highly-visible text snippet answers and links placed at the top of the Google SERPs – were observed to provide a huge boost in organic traffic.
 Quick Answers appear up to 40% of the time for some types of queries.